sarahaldous/Netlify-CMS-Tutorial/blog/which-file-will-this-land-in.md

 ---
-path: squid
+path: squid2
 date: 2019-07-23T21:03:42.099Z
-title: Which file will this land in
+title: Which file will this land in2
-bob: tulips
+bob: tulips2
 ---
-When I do a git pull
+When I do a git pull2